HonkingGoose/git-gosling/docs/best_practices/testing_and_github_actions.md

 ## Write tests

 Developers avoid merges/updates, because they are afraid of breaking things.
-If this is you, go write some proper tests!
+If this is you, go write some tests!

 At the very least write a _smoke test_, to ensure that you can actually make a build.